NOAA-GLERL/icegridresampling/README.md

 The spatial interpolation for converting grids from the 510 x 516 to the 1024 x 1024 grids are processed by the “Resampling_Raster.R” script.
 The temporal interpolation to create a daily data product prior to 2011 was estimated by the “Time_Interp.R” script.
 Both scripts utilize RStudio version 1.1.463.

-More information available in manuscript below.
+More information available about the ice data set and these scripts in the manuscript below.

 Yang, T.Y., J. Kessler, L. Mason, P.Y.
 Chu, J. Wang, (2020) A Consistent Great Lakes Ice Cover Digital Data Set for Winters 1973-2019.
 Scientific Data, in review.